flowerinheart/SparkMlBenchmark/README.md

 ## Advanced Configuration
-If you want to change blas\arpack\lapack(eg. openblas, mkl) or set spark's runtime arguments(eg. SPARK_EXECUTOR_MEMORY) or change result format(eg change traintime measure from s to ms), this section will help your
+If you want to change blas\arpack\lapack(eg openblas, mkl) or set spark's runtime arguments(eg SPARK_EXECUTOR_MEMORY) or change result format(eg change traintime measure from s to ms), this section will help your.

 ### BLAS